First-Year Academics: HASS and Communication Requirements

 The HASS Requirement has three components: distribution, concentration, and electives.

-- The Distribution (revised for Class of 2014 and beyond): Students are required to complete three (3) HASS distribution subjects, one from each of the
+- Distribution Component: Students are required to complete three (3) HASS distribution subjects, one from each of the

 - Humanities (HASS-H)